cperezdealejo1/HAT_Scripts/README.md

 Furthermore, sometimes I ran into an issue where the sensor was being recognized by the Pi, no errors and the like, however, it still didn't run as it was supposed to.
 I have found that the only solution was to wipe the Pi or get a new Pi altogether.
 Please keep in mind that I tried every solution possible and I could not find a way to circumvent having to wipe the Pi.

 Also, This code and everything else was written by a complete amateur.
-It does, however, get the job done and complete the specifications perfectly, but I ill admit that the code can be streamlined further and made more organized.
+It does, however, get the job done and complete the specifications perfectly, but I will admit that it can be streamlined further and made more organized.
+All in all, I am pretty happy with the final result and I hope that it can useful so some.

 I hope that the code is satisfactory and manages to help with any problems that may arise.
 Thanks.